Android-Apps-Used-By-Myself/No_More_dd_rm/README.md

 # There is no protection better than keeping careful when installing apps and grant permission to them youself

-## It may not work properly or make other module which use `dd` `rm` command since it is an experimental project
+## It may not work properly or make other module which use `dd` `rm` command not work since it is an experimental project